Utah Water Wells

 The primary water-bearing formation here is the Fremont River alluvial and bedrock aquifers.
 Wayne County wells typically run 200-600 ft.
 Loa, Bicknell, and Hanksville areas have differing aquifer characteristics.
 Hanksville has multi-layer water-bearing zones at varying depths.

-Cities and towns in Wayne County
+Cities in Wayne County

 How much does a water well cost in Wayne County?

-How deep are wells typically in Wayne County?
+How deep are wells in Wayne County?